ixalodecte/filestruct/README.md

 2.  **Tree creation :** A tree is created, in which each block of text is a node of the tree.
 A child of a node in the tree is a subsection of a section in the document.
 3.  **Data exportation :** The data can be exported in JSON format.

-For now, only PDFs are supported, but I plan to add more file formats in the future.
+For now, filestruct can only read formats that are supported by PyMuPDF.
+This includes pdf, epub, xps, mobi, fb2, cbz and svg.
+I plan to add more file formats in the future.

 ## Installation